rstrauss127/vacation-rentals/notes.md

   POST /listing/:id/features
   Nested Resource - Features are nested in terms of URLs under their parent listing

   Does it impact my database? - need a featuress table - associated with a listing Does it impact my URLs?

+# Step 4: Validations
+  Validate that listings have a title
+  Validate that features have a description

 #Step whatever fix css